 A: Students from outside the Waldorf system who join us in the high school are warmly welcomed by their peers, who are happy to teach them about main lesson books, class meetings, the festival cycle and other Waldorf traditions.
 Because our classes are small and familiar, newcomers have an honored place for the perspectives and experiences they bring.
 The support system we have in place for all students (mentors, class advisors, counselor and caring teachers) carries students through their transition into this unique form of education.
 Depending on the student, they sometimes experience surprise at how interactive our classes are, and the level to which artistic expression and critical thinking is integrated across subjects, however they reliably integrate quickly.

 Q: What facilities do you have?

-Q: How will my child be prepare for the world, beyond Summerfield and Waldorf?
+Q: How will my student be prepared for the world beyond Summerfield and Waldorf?